ISA-Principles/isa-principles.org/reasoning.md

    Architecture influences all modules and is therefore harder to change.
 So it should not be changed too frequently.

+2. Separating the modules into *processes, containers, or virtual machines* allows e.g. each module to be implemented in a different programming language on a different platform.
+Technical decisions are therefore specific to just one module.
+   Also this kind of separation means that each module can crash without any of the other modules crashing.
+This would be different if all modules were just part of one process.
+This benefits resilience (see below).

 4. Modules are separated into processes (see 2).
 Therefore local method calls cannot be used to integrate them but a different means of *integration* is needed.